County officials blasted DeSantis over vaccine site in an affluent White area. So he threatened to take away the doses.

 Some, like Servia, also criticized the plan for vaccinating the most affluent neighborhoods ahead of underserved areas that had been pummeled by the pandemic.

 About 8 percent of Manatee County’s coronavirus infections were reported in the two targeted Zip codes around Lakewood Ranch, the Herald noted.
-While both of these areas had recorded less than 1,600 cases, more than 4,300 people tested positive in one Zip code further west.
+While both of these areas had recorded less than 1,600 cases, more than 4,300 people tested positive in one Zip code farther west.

 But the architects of the pop-up clinic were unapologetic about the plan, saying that it ultimately served as a “good deal” that would benefit the county overall.